-Companion services may be paired with In-Home Supports, and/or Personal Care

-Services at any time during the 24 hour day.
-It cannot be provided at the same time as In-Home Supports, Personal Care Services, Respite, Host Home, and/or Behavioral Supports Noncombination with Personal Care Services or any other waiver day or vocational support services.
-This includes Day Habilitation, Employment Readiness, Supported Employment, Small Group Supported Employment, or Individualized Day Supports.
+Companion services may be paired with In-Home Supports, and/or Personal Care Services at any time during the 24 hour day.
+It cannot be provided at the same time as In-Home Supports, Personal Care Services, Respite, Host Home, and/or Behavioral Supports Non-Professional.

-Professional.
 Edits for companion services shall be in the Medicaid Management Information system (MMIS) to ensure that there is no duplication or overlap of similar services provided by In-Home Supports and personal care services.

-Companion services may not exceed more than 40 hours per week, in
+Companion services may not exceed more than 40 hours per week, in combination with Personal Care Services or any other waiver day or vocational support services.
+This includes